ngocphu811/jarvis/README.md

  * Tell a joke (most of the jokes are not funny)
  * Say a greeting
  * Tell you to stop being mean or cursing
- * Play random sound bites from movie and tv shows:
+ * Play random sound bites from movies and tv shows:
  	* Venture Brothers
  	* Blues Brothers
  	* Star Wars